Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Introduction

-To achieve modality alignment based on pseudo-labels derived from MULT, we introduce an Online Cross-memory Label Refinement (OCLR) module (Fig.\ref{framework} (c)), complemented by a Modality-Invariant Representation Learning (MIRL) framework (Fig.\ref{framework} (b)).
+To achieve modality alignment based on pseudo-labels derived from MULT, we introduce an Online Cross-memory Label Refinement (OCLR) module (Fig.\ref{framework} (c)), complemented by an Alternative Modality-Invariant Representation Learning (AMIRL) framework (Fig.\ref{framework} (b)).
 Specifically, our OCLR module is a straightforward yet effective plug-and-play component designed to alleviate the impact of the inevitable noisy pseudo-labels while further reducing the modality-gap.
-Specifically, it learns self-consistency among memory banks.
-Our MIRL framework conducts both intra-modality and cross-modality contrastive learning based on memory banks.
-Experimental results highlight the effectiveness of our OCLR, showcasing its applicability in various cross-modality label association methods.
+Specifically, it learns self-consistency among the predictions from multi-memory prototypes. { Our AMIRL framework conducts contrastive learning based on both intra-modality and cross-modality memory banks.
+Two auxiliary memory banks are constructed to collaboratively learn the intra-modality structure with the initial two intra-modality memory banks, which play a role in mutually correcting each other.
+Furthermore, an alternative training scheme is proposed to multigate the influence of the inconsistency between the pseudo-labels from MULT in different directions.} Experimental results highlight the effectiveness of our OCLR, showcasing its applicability in various cross-modality label association methods.
+Our main contributions can be summarized as follows: